What is Yakisoba?

 - 2 teaspoons vegetable oil

-- Boil the noodles for 1 minute less than what the package directions say.
-When the noodles are done, drain and rinse very well with cold water, using your fingers to agitate the noodles.
+- Boil the noodles according to the directions on the package.
+When the noodles are done, drain and rinse thoroughly with cold water, using your fingers to agitate the noodles.
 Drain as much water off the noodles as possible by using a dropping motion with both hands and yanking up suddenly.
 Toss the noodles with 2 teaspoons of vegetable oil to keep the noodles from sticking together.

-- Prep the vegetables and make the sauce by whisking together the chuno sauce, oyster sauce, and white pepper.
+- Prep the vegetables and make the sauce by whisking together the Worcestershire sauce, ketchup, oyster sauce, honey and white pepper in a small bowl.

-- Sprinkle the katsuobushi onto the noodles, and continue tossing until the noodles are a uniform color and you can smell the sauce starting to caramelize.
+- Drizzle the sauce evenly over the noodles and continue tossing and frying until the noodles are a uniform color and you can smell the sauce starts to caramelize.

 - Plate the yakisoba and sprinkle with aonori and benishoga to garnish.